dagger/dagger/doc/vs.md

 Most teams are unhappy with their deploy script.
 They are high maintenance, tend to break at the worst possible time, and are less convenient to use than a PaaS.
 But when you need control of your stack, what other choice is there?

 Dagger can either replace artisanal deploy scripts altogether, or augment them by incorporating them into a more standardized deployment system.
 This is a good strategy for teams which already have scripts and want to improve their deployment gradually, without the disruption of a "big bang" rewrite.

+## Dagger vs. CI (Github Actions, Gitlab, CircleCI, Jenkins, etc.)

+*Summary: Dagger can be used with or without a CI system.*

+Dagger is not a replacement for a CI system.
+It can be used to deploy applications directly from the terminal, or automatically as part of a CI script.